 We depend greatly on the intellectual capabilities and experience of our key executives.
 Our success is dependent on our ability to attract and retain highly skilled executives with significant experience in the biotechnology industry, particularly as we expand our activities in clinical trials, the regulatory approval process and sales and manufacturing.
-Therefore we have entered into new employment agreements with our existing executives effective January 1, 2013.
+Therefore we entered into new employment agreements with each of our Named Executive Officers effective January 1, 2013.